 You may have heard of the Checklist Manifesto, the book that rocked the world of medicine when it was published in 2010.
 The author cites the introduction of checklists in one operating room for the prevention of 43 infections and 8 deaths as well as reducing the average length of patients’ stays in the ICU by half and saving $2 million dollars in patient care costs.

 Many administrators in various work settings outside of the medical world have also discovered the power of checklists.
 They have found that the use of checklists helps their staff manage increasingly complex and cumbersome jobs with fewer errors and less stress.

 New Award Checklist

 The purpose of the checklist is to help make sure that you are thoroughly reviewing new awards and planning for the required award management actions and deliverables.

-You may click the form below to download a PDF version of the draft.
 Feel free to print the checklist, try it out, and make copies for use in your college or department.

 Office of Contracts and Grants staff can meet with college faculty and staff upon request to “kick off” projects in a New Award Meeting.

 The purpose of the meeting is to discuss compliance issues, grant details, specific guidelines, and responsibilities.

 Arrange one of these meetings through your college research office for new faculty or administrative staff or for particularly complicated or multi-year projects.